Sometimes useful if you're locked out of a machine where you've forgotten your user or root password.

 and enter the decryption password when prompted.

-Mount the unencrypted filesystem on "lost-macine" (you'll want the / filesystem where passwords are stored):
+Mount the unencrypted filesystem on "lost-machine" (you'll want the / filesystem where passwords are stored):

 "mount /dev/mapper/elive_vg-root_lv /mnt"

-- TIP: make use of hitting Tab (autocomplete) after /dev/mapper to show the system names available.
+- TIP: make use of hitting Tab (autocomplete) after /dev/mapper to show the system names available and to avoid typos.

 Check if it is indeed the wanted root filesystem with

 "mount" to see if it is indeed mounted "rw".
 Specifically "w" for write is a necessity to make changes.

 chroot into /mnt :